benjaminion/upgrading-ethereum-book/src/book.md

 The first mainstream solution was the [Practical Byzantine Fault Tolerance](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) (PBFT) algorithm published by Liskov and Castro in 1999.
 This relies on a relatively small and limited set of known consensus participants (called _replicas_).
 PBFT is always "safe", in the terms discussed [below](#safety) and does not have forks.

 Nakamoto consensus, [invented by](https://bitcoinpaper.org/bitcoin.pdf) Satoshi Nakamoto for Bitcoin in 2008, takes a fundamentally different approach.
-Rather than limiting participants to a known set, it uses proof of work to permissionlessly select a temporary leader for the consensus.
+Rather than limiting participants to a known set it uses proof of work to permissionlessly select a temporary leader for the consensus.
 Unlike PBFT, Nakamoto consensus allows forks and and is not formally "safe".

 Many, many variants of these and other novel alternatives, such as the [Avalanche family](https://arxiv.org/pdf/1906.08936) of protocols, have since sprung up.
-Section 7, Related Work, of the [Avalanche white paper](https://arxiv.org/pdf/1906.08936) provides a good survey of the zoo of different consensus protocols in use in the blockchain world.
+Section 7, Related Work, of the [Avalanche white paper](https://arxiv.org/pdf/1906.08936) provides a good survey of the zoo of different consensus protocols currently in use in the blockchain world.

 #### Proof of Stake and Proof of Work